David M. Smith, PhD

 reviews to his credit.
 His research on credit unions research has been used

 in arguments before the US Supreme Court as well as in state legislative hearings.
 Smith closely follows current economic trends and has appeared on radio and television and in several newspapers and magazines, including most recently the London Times, the Los Angeles Times, USA Today, the New York Times, and the Investor's Business Daily.
-Smith has been a full-time faculty member at Pepperdine's Graziadio School of Business and Management since 1997.
+Smith has been a full-time faculty member at Pepperdine's Graziadio Business School since 1997.
 Prior to that, he taught at Eastern College and Michigan State University.

 Area of Expertise